samydilini/api-calls/README.md

-1. installing api calls and prisma from back-end/lambda folder create a file.env and copy the content or .env.local to it `npm install`
+1. installing api calls and prisma from back-end/lambda folder create a file.env and copy the content or .env.local to it

+`npm install`

    `prisma generate`

 2. build docker for local environment.
 This is used for integration tests.
-`docker-compose --env-file .env.local up --build` if that gives issue use below
+`docker-compose --env-file .env.local up --build`

+if that gives issue use below,

 `docker-compose --env-file .env.local up --force-recreate`
 3. run all the unit and integration tests

 `npm test`

 ## Deploying to AWS